ShikyC/Taiko-Drum-Controller-Arduino/README.md

 # Sanro - Arduino

-Hardware program of the game Taiko Sanro.[^1]
+Hardware program of the game Taiko Sanro.
-[^1]: Taiko Sanro is another open-source taiko game under development.
-Source code to be published soon.

 ## What is This Program